 - Fees/tips for included attractions/meals

-- Welcome reception, 24-hour emergency call service and free bottled water on motor coach
+- Welcome reception, 24-hour emergency call service, free bottled water on coach

 DAY 1—WELCOME TO CLEVELAND

 Welcome to Cleveland, an effervescent city on the shores of Lake Erie.
 Tonight we’ll enjoy a friendly welcome gathering.

 DAY 2—CHEESE MAKER/SOAP MAKER/BASKET MAKER